 The Phenomenology of Flow, Well-Being and Self-Transcendent Experience

-In addition, I pursue a number of other projects each of which, in its own way, explores the ongoing relevance of phenomenology for contemporary philosophy of mind, philosophy of psychology, and cognitive science.
+In addition, I pursue a number of other projects each of which, in its own way, explores the ongoing relevance of phenomenology for contemporary philosophy of mind, philosophy of action, philosophy of psychology and cognitive science.

 Paper Abstracts